Health benefits of anger? Are there any?

 Your list might look something like:

-- When my daughter throws her lunchbox on the floor instead of bringing it into the kitchen
+- My daughter throwing her lunchbox on the floor instead of bringing it into the kitchen

-- When political candidates promote government overreach, trying to force medical procedures on children or adults
+- Political candidates promote government overreach, trying to force medical procedures on children or adults

-- When I don’t have enough time to do my creative work
+- Not enough time to do my creative work

 Now that you’ve identified 7 anger-inducing issues, pick one or two that bother you the most and spend 15 minutes brainstorming solutions.